elenalind/randomstuff/article.md

 Start with the VMs that cannot access the block devices at all.
 How are they spread across computes?
-Here is an example of how to filter for the computes where the VMs are running, assuming all VMs belong to the same `Heat stack`.
+Here is an example of how to filter for the computes where the VMs are running, assuming all VMs belong to the same Heat stack.
 List resources filtered on `Nova::Server`, pipe the output to `xargs` and extract the `hypervisor_hostname` to get the compute names.
 Is there a pattern here?
 Do the problematic VMs belong to the same computes?